Professional Development Expedition for K-12 Educators

 - Extend your experience with an optional 7-day Machu Picchu extension.

-- There was a waiting list for the 2015 trip so register early!
+- There was a waiting list for the 2016 program so register today!